 This report makes recommendations about approaches for strengthening and improving programs and policies for physical activity and physical education in the school environment.

-Prepared by the Institute of Medicine on behalf of the Robert Wood Johnson Foundation, Educating the Student Body: Taking Physical Activity and Physical Education to School presents the study committee’s findings and recommendations based on the following guiding principles: the benefits of instilling lifelong physical activity habits in children; the value of using systems thinking; the recognition of current disparities in opportunities and the need to achieve equity in physical activity and physical education; the importance of considering all types of school environments; the need to consider the diversity of students as recommendations are developed; the importance of practicality of implementation and accounting for the challenges and barriers that stakeholders face; and the need to base recommendations on the best available scientific evidence and promising approaches.
+Prepared by the National Academy of Sciences on behalf of the Robert Wood Johnson Foundation, Educating the Student Body: Taking Physical Activity and Physical Education to School presents the study committee’s findings and recommendations based on the following guiding principles: the benefits of instilling lifelong physical activity habits in children; the value of using systems thinking; the recognition of current disparities in opportunities and the need to achieve equity in physical activity and physical education; the importance of considering all types of school environments; the need to consider the diversity of students as recommendations are developed; the importance of practicality of implementation and accounting for the challenges and barriers that stakeholders face; and the need to base recommendations on the best available scientific evidence and promising approaches.

 - District and school administrators, teachers, and parents should advocate for and create a whole-of-school approach to physical activity that fosters and provides access in the school environment to at least 60 minutes per day of vigorous or moderate-intensity physical activity more than half (> 50%) of which should be accomplished during regular school hours.